qfpl/blog/content/drafts/intro-to-state-machine-testing-2.md

 Finally, `Ensure` is used to make assertions once a command has run.
 Given the old and new states, the input, and the output, it specifies a `Test ()`.
 That is to say, it tests our expectations about how the state relates to the output from the application.

+The astute reader might have noticed that the `v` type parameter we saw earlier in our state and input types gets fixed to `Symbolic` and `Concrete` in these types.
+For reasons that will be made clear in the next post, we don't need to worry about which is which in this example.

 ## Register first `Command`s